 The DEI glossary in the playbook was released publicly and received the award for Diversity & Inclusion Initiative of the Year at the Sustainability Company Awards 2022.

 “The introduction of DE&I guidelines mark a key milestone in Babbel's pursuit of fair practices and the adoption of a mindset that fosters and promotes Diversity and Inclusion.
 It is the well crafted result of months of collaboration between different teams at Babbel, and a major learning journey for all involved.

 I have witnessed work that focuses on collaboration, mutual respect, learning, and on simplifying DE&I conversations that can still be complex and awkward to many.
 It will help us look at diversity from an objective perspective, rather than personal opinions on the topic.“

-- Ana Cavalcanti, Head of Creative Operations
+- Ana Cavalcanti, former Head of Creative Operations

 The Client and Business Challenge

 Babbel is a market-leading online language learning ecosystem and the world’s most sold language learning app, reaching the benchmark of more than 10 million subscriptions sold.
 Babbel is driven by its purpose: creating mutual understanding through language.
 Babbel’s ecosystem consists of a language learning app, grounded in an expert-led learning methodology, that has sold millions of subscriptions; Babbel Live virtual classes; award-winning Babbel Podcasts; and Babbel for Business.

 As an experienced practitioner in inclusive design and content creation, I was enlisted to help a cross-functional core team revamp the company’s existing diversity, equity and inclusion creative guidelines, which lacked depth, clarity and and applicability.

 The goal of the revamp was to transform the guidelines into a training guide and a universally agreed-upon reference to empower Marketing, Didactic and Product teams to:

 - Build their knowledge on the topics of diversity, equity and inclusion